 We have fun!
 There are difficult parts of therapy, but we laugh too.
 Teenagers respond well to a place where they feel understood and can talk freely.
 I enjoy working with your teen to create that environment.

-I have been working with teens and their families for several years in various settings.
-This has ranged from kids just released from Juvenile Hall, to family sessions on an adolescent psychiatric ward, to the teen just trying to figure out where they fit.
+I have been working with teens and their families for over a decade in various settings.
+This ranges from kids released from Juvenile Hall, to family sessions on an adolescent psychiatric ward, to the teen just trying to figure out where they fit.
 I also taught in the Psychology Department at Vanguard University.

 Vanguard University: Master’s Degree in Clinical Psychology